sungeunbae/swc_vuw2015/sql-novice-world/05-null.md

 French Southern territories                         Jacques Chirac
 Bouvet Island                                       Harald V

-but this query filters omits the record of Antactica because its head of state is `null` and the `!=` comparison produces `null`, so the record isn't kept in our results.
+but this query filters omits the record of Antarctica because its head of state is `null` and the `!=` comparison produces `null`, so the record isn't kept in our results.
 If we want to keep these records